RobbieHember/fcgadgets/README.md

 The **fcgadgets** package supports greenhouse gas (GHG) balance estimation, accounting, and reporting in British Columbia’s forest sector.
 The package is written in the Python 3/Jupyter environment, benefiting from stable integrated libraries for simulation modelling, geographical information systems, data analytics, and application deployment (Downey, 2017).

 The **fcgadgets** package was developed to:
-* Consolidate source code used by BC's Forest Carbon Initiative
+* Consolidate source code used by BC's Forest Carbon Initiative (FCI)
 * Share knowledge, methods and limitations
 * Streamline project setup and integration with BC information systems
 * Automate pre- and post-processing project workflow